 He was the King of Pop, and the majority of the pop listeners around the world will agree that he is still the King of Pop, even after his death.
 Born on August 29, 1958, Michael Jackson is one of the biggest names in the world – a name that ruled the hearts of people for nearly 40 years.
 The unique thing about him was that he was not only famous for his music but equally famous for his influence on fashion as well.
-Wearing those shiny and sparkly dresses on stage, he made fans go mad as he spun like a top on two legs.
+Wearing his trademark sparkly costumes on stage, he made fans go mad as he spun like a top on two legs.
 But, where did he live?
 We’ve got every Michael Jackson house detail you could ever want!

 Michael Jackson’s Life and Career